December full moon – Long Night Moon – mimics the June sun

 December full moon mimics the June sun

 Every full moon is more or less opposite the sun.
 And a full moon’s path through the night is opposite the sun’s path.
-So this December full moon’s path roughly follows the sun’s daytime path from six months ago, or six months from now.
-No matter where you are on Earth, notice the moon’s path on December 7-8.
+So, this December full moon’s path roughly follows the sun’s daytime path from six months ago, or six months hence.
+No matter where you are on Earth, notice the moon’s path on December 26-27.
 The Northern Hemisphere will see the December full moon rise to nearly the top of the sky, just as the sun does near the June solstice.
 The Southern Hemisphere will see a low moon, mimicking a low winter sun.

 Here’s another way to look at it.
 In the Northern Hemisphere, the December solstice has the least amount of daylight of the year.
 Since there’s still about 24 hours in a day no matter how much daylight there is, the shortest day means it must also be the longest night.
-In order for the moon to stay up all night and remain roughly opposite the sun, it needs to take a longer path across the sky.
+So, for the moon to stay up all night and remain roughly opposite the sun, it needs to take a longer path across the sky.
 The higher an object crosses the sky, the longer its path and the longer it stays above the horizon.

 Tracing the high path of the December full moon

 Little by little, we can watch the two paths come back into balance.
 Each month, the full moon will cross the sky at a slightly lower arc than the previous month.
 Each successive full moon will take less time than the previous one to cross the sky.

 At March’s full moon, which is near the Northern Hemisphere’s spring equinox, the two paths – of the moon and of the sun – will be nearly the same.
 Then, near the June solstice, those of us in the Northern Hemisphere will see the sun cross high overhead during the year’s longest days.
 And, during the short northern summer nights, we’ll see the moon cross a lower path on the sky dome and spend less time in the sky.

 And on the cycle goes.